misahub2023/ACPI-Testing/README.md

 5. Create a new Pull Request.

 ## Credits
 This application was developed as a part of the work published in Handa, Palak, Mangotra, Harshita, and Nidhi Goel.
 "Effect of selection bias on automatic colonoscopy polyp detection."
 Biomedical Signal Processing and Control 85 (2023): 104915.
 The idea was developed by Dr. Palak Handa and Dr. Nidhi Goel.
 It was executed by Ms. Nikita Garg.
 A seperate test set was also published which can be checked out here https://zenodo.org/records/7874340.
+Thanks to Ms. Manya Joshi for developing the github repository of the work.